Monday, May 25, 2026

 • survived long gaming sessions

-And after enough BGMI matches, that turned out to matter far more than any marketing slogan printed on the box.
+And after enough BGMI matches, Discord calls, metro rides, and late-night YouTube sessions, that turned out to matter far more than any marketing slogan printed on the box.

 About the Author